-- The ACVS accepts the obligation to remain current on all issues concerning ethical and moral issues of animal usage and to keep the members apprised of alternatives to animal use and of the laws pertaining to animal use.
+- The ACVS accepts the obligation to remain current on topics concerning the ethics of animal usage and to keep the members apprised of alternatives to animal use and of the laws pertaining to animal use.

 - The ACVS, through its Continuing Education Committee, shall carefully scrutinize all submitted abstracts for appropriate and humane care of animals and shall only accept those that follow NIH guidelines and the Animal Welfare Act.

-- The ACVS, through its publication, Veterinary Surgery, shall not publish any manuscript in which the materials and methods are not consistent with NIH guidelines and the Animal Welfare Act.
+- The ACVS shall not publish any manuscript in its publication, Veterinary Surgery, in which the materials and methods are not consistent with NIH guidelines and the Animal Welfare Act.

-- The ACVS, through its research committee, shall fund research only at institutions which have AALAC accreditation or which follow NIH guidelines.
-Each proposal submitted for consideration must contain a statement, signed by the diplomate investigator (or co-investigator), that this requirement has been met.
+- The ACVS, through its Research Committee, shall fund research only at institutions which have AAALAC accreditation or which follow NIH guidelines.
+Each proposal submitted for consideration must contain a statement, signed by the Diplomate investigator (or co-investigator), that this requirement has been met.

 While the College supports and encourages the implementation of the NIH guidelines and the Animal Welfare Act for the care and use of laboratory animals, it is not responsible for the actions of individual members.